 Posted by Willy Franzen on April 20, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 We apologize in advance to the fans of the New England Patriots and the Memphis Tigers (and any other team that has recently failed in a Championship game), because this is going to be a little bit painful for you.
 How can a post about a “Christian humanitarian organization dedicated to working with children, families and their communities worldwide to reach their full potential by tackling the causes of poverty and injustice” be painful?
 Because World Vision is an organization that has worked out deals with major sports leagues (like the NFL, whose jobs we’ve featured) to administer the donation of Championship paraphernalia that was produced for teams that didn’t win a championship.
 The NFL had to take a gamble on producing Super Bowl Winner t-shirts for a team that was 19-0 going into the big game.
 That gamble didn’t pay off for them, but it certainly did for the people who World Vision helps.